 Pros and Cons of Paying Property Taxes With a Credit Card

 For many homeowners, property taxes and mortgage payments are some of the largest expenses in their budget.
-So it makes sense that you might try to offset some of the cost by earning credit card rewards on the purchase, which could allow you to pay less taxes.
+So it makes sense that you might try to offset some of the cost by earning credit card rewards on the purchase.

 However, there are potential downsides to paying property taxes with a credit card to take into consideration as well.
 For one, you may pay a processing fee.
 You also could owe interest charges and experience effects to your credit score, depending on how you manage your credit card bill.